 The only way to reduce your risk of getting trichomoniasis is by practicing safe sex.
 Although it won’t guarantee total protection, using a barrier method like a condom or dental dam during sex (including oral sex) drastically reduces the chances of contracting trichomoniasis or another sexually transmitted infection.
 Trichomoniasis can also be transmitted through anal sex.
 Since trich can be passed on by sharing sex toys, you should always wash toys before and after each use, and cover them with a condom during partnered sex.

 Getting regular STI tests is also important.
 Although STI tests won’t prevent you from contracting an infection, they make it easier to catch and treat a sexually transmitted infection before you have the chance to pass it on to someone else.
-Not only do they curb the rate of transmission, but they reduce your risk of developing long-term health problems due to an untreated infection.
+Not only do they curb the rate of transmission, but they also reduce your risk of developing long-term health problems due to an untreated infection.

 Anyone sexually active should get tested at least once a year, according to the Centers for Disease Control and Prevention (CDC) — more often if you have multiple sexual partners or after having sex with someone new.